III. B North - East Region

 5. Mangalia – Durankulak (Border Checkpoint Durankulak)

-I will connect this points with the Passes in Balkan (pointing on the map above) along roads avoiding the traffic as much as possible; I will give here some opportunities as well.
+I will connect these points with the passes in the Balkans (pointing on the map above) along roads avoiding traffic as much as possible.
+I will give some opportunities as well.

-Bicyclists crossing the country from north to south toward Bulgaria / Greece Border & Bulgaria / Turkey Border have to look further in:
+Bicyclists crossing the country from north to south toward the Bulgaria / Greece border and the Bulgaria / Turkey border need to look here:

 Chapter III.
 Crossing Bulgaria from north to south (from Romania to Turkey & Greece):